 Restarting your iPhone is a common fix for minor software problems that could be dimming the display.
 Here’s how to restart your iPhone depending on which model you have:

-- iPhone 8 and earlier: Press and hold down the power button until “slide to power off” appears.
+- iPhones without Face ID: Press and hold down the power button until “slide to power off” appears.
 Then swipe the red power icon from left to right to shut down your iPhone.
 To turn your iPhone back on, press and hold the power button again until the Apple logo appears directly on the center of the screen.

-- iPhone X and newer: Simultaneously press and hold the side button and either volume button until “slide to power off” appears on the display.
+- iPhones with Face ID: Simultaneously press and hold the side button and either volume button until “slide to power off” appears on the display.
 Then, swipe the red power icon from left to right across “slide to power off”.
 Wait a few moments, then press and hold the side button again to turn your iPhone X or newer back on.

 Update Your iPhone